-There’s a great new tool to help you find a family lawyer who offers unbundled services – the BC Family Law Unbundling Roster lists legal professionals near you who do unbundled work.
-It also gives you a lot of information about these lawyers and paralegals, including:
+There’s a great tool to help you find a family lawyer who offers unbundled services.
+The BC Family Law Unbundling Roster offers tips on using unbundled legal services and lists lawyers and paralegals near you who do unbundled work.
+It provides:

 - Their name, contact information and location